palantir/gradle-flexversion/README.md

 class FlexVersion {
-	String domain // The domain portion (or the tag value) String gitHash // The git hash truncated to 12 characters int commitCount // The number of commits in HEAD's history boolean dirty // Is the dirty bit set? boolean isTag // Is the domain from a tag?
+	String domain // The domain portion (or the tag value) String gitHash // The git hash truncated to 12 characters int commitCount // The number of commits in HEAD's history (including HEAD itself) boolean dirty // Is the dirty bit set? boolean isTag // Is the domain from a tag?
 	String toString() // The fully filled in version that Gradle would use